poypoyan/funcwords/README.md

 ```bash
 rsync -avz . root@<VPS IP address>:~/the-app --exclude .git/
 ```
 This assumes that the current directory of terminal is this repo.
-Note that `the-app` directory will be created in the home folder (~) of the VPS, and the files will be copied to that directory.
+Note that `the-app` directory will be created in the home directory (~) of the user (root in the case of the command above) in VPS, and the files will be copied to that directory.

 5. SSH to your VPS: `ssh root@<VPS IP address>`.
-After login, you'll be in home folder.
-Go to `the-app` directory and do the docker setup above.
+After login, you'll be in home directory.
+Go to `the-app` directory and do the Docker setup above.
 Website should now be up!
 But it's in HTTP.
 6. HTTP Secure (HTTPS) configuration in `docker-compose.yml`, `settings.py`, and `nginx.conf` are commented.
 Follow [this](https://certbot.eff.org/instructions?ws=nginx&os=snap) to create SSL certificate except do
 ```bash
 sudo certbot certonly --webroot -w /var/www/certbot/ -d example.com
 ```
 for getting the certificate.
 Through webroot, certbot can automatically renew without needing to stop containers.

+**Update:** I now prefer [this setup](other/decouple-nginx.md), with changes before and during Step 5.

 ## Extra Stuff
 * We provide a Makefile for common commands for development.